-In connection with the Transactions, concurrently with the Closing, we have entered into Tax Receivable Agreements ("TRA") with owners of MarketWise, LLC prior to the Transactions (the "TRA Parties").
-The TRAs generally provide for the payment by us to the TRA Parties of 85% of the cash tax benefits, if any, that we are deemed to realize as a result of tax basis adjustments as a result of sales and exchanges of units of MarketWise, LLC in connection with, or following the Transactions, and certain distributions with respect to units.
+In connection with the Transactions, concurrently with the Closing, we have entered into a Tax Receivable Agreement ("TRA") with owners of MarketWise, LLC prior to the Transactions (that is, the MarketWise Members).
+The TRA generally provides for the payment by us to the MarketWise Members of 85% of the cash tax benefits, if any, that we are deemed to realize as a result of tax basis adjustments as a result of sales and exchanges of LLC Units in connection with, or following the Transactions, and certain distributions with respect to units.
 These tax basis adjustments generated over time may increase (for tax purposes) the depreciation and amortization deductions available to us and, therefore, may reduce the amount of U.S. federal, state and local tax that we would otherwise be required to pay in the future, although the IRS may challenge all or part of the validity of that tax basis, and a court could sustain such challenge.
-The tax basis adjustments upon sales or exchanges of units for shares of Class A common stock and certain distributions with respect to Class A LLC Units may also decrease gains (or increase losses) on future dispositions of certain assets to the extent tax basis is allocated to those assets.
-Actual tax benefits realized by us may differ from tax benefits calculated under the Tax Receivable Agreements as a result of the use of certain assumptions in the TRAs, including the use of an assumed weighted average state and local income tax rate to calculate tax benefits.
-The payments that we may make under the TRAs are expected to be substantial.
+The tax basis adjustments upon sales or exchanges of units for shares of Class A common stock and certain distributions with respect to LLC Units may also decrease gains (or increase losses) on future dispositions of certain assets to the extent tax basis is allocated to those assets.
+Actual tax benefits realized by us may differ from tax benefits calculated under the Tax Receivable Agreement as a result of the use of certain assumptions in the TRA, including the use of an assumed weighted average state and local income tax rate to calculate tax benefits.
+The payments that we may make under the TRA are expected to be substantial.